 What You Should Expect to See at Sunset

 Seeing the sun set over the Grand Canyon is also a moving experience.
-Watch the shadows creep up the canyon walls and see their lengthening shadows and deep orange glow of the setting sun against these walls.
+Watch the shadows creep up the canyon walls and see the deep orange glow of the setting sun against these walls.
 Marvel as the formations take on different colors and shapes with the angles of the sun.
-Again, like sunrise, be sure to arrive about 30 minutes prior to sunset so you can see it all unfold.
+Again, as with sunrise, be sure to arrive about 30 minutes prior to sunset so you can see it all unfold.

 Warning: The perfect photo is never worth your safety.
 Stay away from the canyon’s edges.
 Every year, people fall into the canyon while taking photos; many are injured, some fatally.